Molang: Franchise

 The series first aired on Canal+ France on August 14, 2014.
-Since then, 5 seasons, 321 episodes, and a music album have been produced and are widely broadcast.
-The first season has been available since July 1, 2019 on Netflix.
+Since then, 6 seasons, 321 episodes, and a music album have been produced and are widely broadcast.
+The first season has been available on Netflix since July 1, 2019.
 In February 2020, Millimages announced the development of Season 5 which consists of 52 episodes with each being 5 minutes long.
 As of 2020, Molang's TV exposure extends to more than 190 countries and has become a cross-media franchise, including merchandising, publishing, music albums, GIFs, digital series, stickers, and others.
 Season 5 started broadcasting on Canal+ on September 9, 2021.

 On May 31, 2023, Molang YouTuber (a YouTube channel with Molang and Piu Piu) started.
 The channel includes various types of videos like reacting, challenges, and gaming.

-On December 8, 2023, M4P, a virtual K-pop band that includes Molang, Piu Piu, Shiny Pinco, Moody Pinco and Sweetie Pinco, started, launching their first song "Whatever you Want".
+On December 8, 2023, M4P, a virtual K-pop band that includes Molang, Piu Piu, Shiny Pinco, Moody Pinco and Sweetie Pinco, started, launching their first song "Whatever You Want".

 Broadcast

 The show also airs in different countries, such as Tiny Pop in the United Kingdom, Treehouse TV in Canada & Disney Jr. in the United States.
+Millimages has announced that every episode is now available to stream on Hopster Learning in the United States as of October 19, 2022.